brunoarine/whalesniffer/README.md

 _The most appropriate channel was selected, in this example being the H channel.
 Then it is filtered, its gradient is calculated, and then thresholded._

 If the reference image chosen was the normalized R channel, it will be submitted to a different edge detection process.
 This is because the r channel is naturally more complex than the H or S channel when these are suitable for whale segmentation, that is, when they show precisely the animal's silhouette and nothing else.
-The same does not occur with the r channel, however more stable it is compared to either H or S. Therefore, the r channel is treated again with a median filter for secondary removal of smaller elements and then subjected to Canny edge detection filter.
+The same does not occur with the r channel, however more stable than either H or S. Therefore, the r channel is treated again with a median filter for secondary removal of smaller elements and then subjected to a Canny edge detection filter.
 The Canny filter is currently seen as one of the most efficient algorithms for the task.

 The resulting image will contain several probably non-continuous borders throughout image.
-They will be formed around various elements of the image, especially the whale itself and small artifacts produced by shadows, edges, foams, dirt, and other interferences.
+They will be formed around various image elements, especially the whale itself and small artifacts produced by shadows, edges, foams, dirt, and other interferences.
 The correction of flaws in the lines that make up the edges of the image elements are corrected through the morphological method of closing the threshold image.

 <p align="center">
 <img src="./docs/img/edge_detection2.png">